Midsummer Memory Mandalas

 About the Event

-Spend a few hours at Lakewood with internationally renowned earth artist Day Schildkret (@morningaltars) to experience the power of nature to express loss, celebrate life and transform grief into beauty.
+Spend the weekend at Lakewood with internationally renowned earth artist Day Schildkret (@morningaltars) to experience the power of nature to express loss, celebrate life and transform grief into beauty.

 Since the beginning of time, artists have made creations using materials found in nature, often as part of a reflective or contemplative practice.
 This “earth art” is typically impermanent and ephemeral — designed to return to the land from which it was sourced.